 Matthew is, of course, attributed with authorship of the first gospel of the New Testament.
 Outside the New Testament, a passage from the Apostolic Father Hierapolis preserved by Bishop Eusebius of Caesarea states, "So then Matthew composed the Oracles in the Hebrew language, and each one interpreted them as he could."

 The Gospel According to Matthew was written for a Jewish-Christian community, most likely in greater Syria.
-He presents Jewish custom without explaining it and he traces Jesus' lineage back to Abraham the father of the Jews rather than Adam as does Luke.
+Matthew presents Jewish custom without explaining it and he traces Jesus' lineage back to Abraham the father of the Jews rather than Adam as does Luke.

-His Feast day is September 21.
+St. Matthew's Feast day is September 21.